ProgrammingMyLife/ColorfulWorld/README.md

 ## How do I install it?

-To install this datapack, <a href="LINK to download">click here to download it</a>, then import it into your minecraft world when creating it
+To install this datapack, <a href="https://github.com/ProgrammingMyLife/ColorfulWorld/releases/download/v1.0.0/Colorfu_World.zip">click here to download it</a>, then import it into your minecraft world when creating it

 ## How do I use it?